unit8co/vegans/README.md

 This library targets mainly GAN users, who want to use existing GAN training techniques with their own generators/discriminators.
 However researchers may also find the GAN base class useful for quicker implementation of new GAN training techniques.

+The focus is on simplicity and providing reasonable defaults.

 ## How to use
 The basic idea is that the user provides discriminator and generator networks, and the library takes care of training them in a selected GAN setting:
 ```